June 26, 2018: U.S. Supreme Court Upholds Third Travel Ban

 March 17, 2017 - Updates about the latest Executive Order

 - On March 16, 2017, the U.S. District Court in Maryland issued a nationwide preliminary injunction, preventing the Government from enforcing Executive Order 13780's 90-day entry bar, which had been scheduled to go into effect on March 16, 2017.
-Also read the court opinion supporting the preliminary injunction order.

 - On March 15, 2017, the U.S. District Court in Hawaii issued a nationwide temporary restraining order, preventing the Government from enforcing Executive Order 13780's 90-day entry bar and 120-day refugee entry bar, which had been scheduled to go into effect on March 16, 2017.